 Antarctica was the last place ever to be discovered and not owned by any one country; instead it is governed by 12 countries.
 The only people that live there are scientists and only on a temporary basis, but there are few native organisms like algae, bacteria, fungi etc. and some animals, like penguins, seals, etc. Africa is or has been called the ‘Dark Continent’, but I think that it should be Antarctica.
 Or at least call it that for half of the year when you never ever see the sun and there is complete darkness.
 Then for 4 months out of the year during the summertime, the sun comes up and never sets again until the start of winter.
 We can then call it, ‘When will this ever end so that I can get some sleep!’

 There are a few ways in which you can visit Antarctica.
 It’s quite expensive, but truly spectacular.
 The first way, but not the most common way is to fly over the continent and see it from high above.
 This is perfect for people looking for a day out.
 Once the flyover is done, you can return to where you came from.
-Flights depart only from Australia (Sidney or Melbourne) and tickets can range between $1199 Australian dollars for economy class, which are your normal sardine can fittings to $7999 for a full length sleeper seat in the front ice class cabin where you can even enjoy a glass of champagne.
+Flights depart only from Australia (Sidney or Melbourne) and tickets can range between £710 or $920 for economy class, which are your normal sardine can fittings to £4700 or $6150 for a full length sleeper seat in the front ice class cabin where you can even enjoy a glass of champagne.
 Just don’t get drunk and fall asleep.
 You’ll miss the entire trip.
 With these day trips you need to plan ahead, because the flights do not take a lot of passengers and the waiting list is quite long.

 You can also land on Antarctica for a longer trip.
 I will advise you though to pack those long johns and mittens.
 Flights for these types of holidays depart from Australia, South Africa, Chile or Argentina.
 The flights are not as frequent and a lot less predictable.
 You can find plenty of deals from holiday adventure companies which involve landing on Antarctica, camping, climbing and skiing.
 A very popular trip is to fly from Punta Arenas in Chile to King George Island and stay overnight in a camp for tourists.

 A third option before we get to the cruise ship tours, is a flight/cruise option.
 This is perfect for those adventurers that want to see the ice and wildlife up close, but don’t want to stay on a ship for too long.
-These prices will typically range between $10,000 – $14,000 for a 2-week trip.
+These prices will typically range between £7700 or $10,000 to £10800 or $14,000 for a 2-week trip.
 You also need to be aware of the weather, because it can ruin your trip.
 Flights can easily get cancelled, because of the volatility of the extreme weather conditions at the bottom of the world.

 The best time to visit is between November and March, which is Antarctica’s tour season.
 In November the ice starts to break and it is mating season for penguins and birds.
 During December and January you can see the penguin chicks hatch and being cared for by their parents.
 During the last couple of months, the chicks start to fledge, the adults are molting and you can easily spot the whales.